 Last year I gave you a list of 21 places that experts agreed were the top travel destinations for 2017.
-This year I’m going to give you 13 places (plus one honorable mention) to plan a visit to for your 2018 vacation.
-I compiled dozens of articles on the top places to travel for 2018 from the most reputable travel sources to provide you a comprehensive agreement from the experts on where you should take your next vacation.
+This year I’m going to provide you with 13 places (plus one honorable mention) to plan a visit to for your 2018 vacation.
+I compiled dozens of articles on the top places to travel for 2018 from the most reputable travel sources to provide you with a comprehensive agreement from the experts on where you should take your next vacation.

-Rather than 20 places like last year, there was a clear top 13 consistently mentioned by experts.
+Rather than 20 places like last year, there was a definite top 13 consistently mentioned by experts.
 There were three steadfast repeats from last year’s list: Scandinavia, Portugal, and Morocco.
 This year’s Scandinavia recommendations are more focused on the cities of Copenhagen and Oslo, rather than the countryside like last year’s recommendations.
 Portugal has been a mainstay on these lists since 2016 – still affordable and providing the old-world charm expected of Europe along with beautiful beaches and scenery.
 For Morocco, Marrakech still tops the list of recommended stops, but this year adds the “hippie” port town of Essaouira.

 Without further ado, here are your top travel destinations for 2018:

 #13) The Atlantic Islands Off the Coast of Africa, specifically: Canary Islands (Spain); Saint Helena, (United Kingdom); and Cape Verde – While the Canary Islands have long been on the radar of well-traveled island-seekers, Lanzarote is becoming a more desired location among the seven islands, as it offers affordable lodging, delicious food, and old-world culture.